96th Test Wing: World War II

+Group B-17F with crash crew (Note: Aircraft is Lockheed Vega built Boeing B-17F-50-VE Flying Fortress serial 42-6153.
+This aircraft survived the war and was sent to the Reconstruction Finance Corporation at Kingman Army Air Field on 30 October 1945.)

+Camouflaged and unpainted 413th Squadron B-17Gs (Note: Aircraft in the foreground is Lockheed/Vega B-17G-20-VE Flying Fortress serial 42-97627.)

+339th Squadron B-17G on hardstand (Note: Aircraft is Boeing B-17G-70-BO Flying Fortress serial 43-37683.)

-The group was first activated in July 1942 at Salt Lake City Army Air Base, Utah as the 96th Bombardment Group, with the 337th, 338th, 339th and 413th Bombardment Squadrons assigned as its original components.
+The group was first activated in July 1942 at Salt Lake City Army Air Base, Utah as the 96th Bombardment Group, with the 337th, 338th, 339th and 413th Bombardment Squadrons (Note: The 413th Squadron was constituted as the 23d Reconnaissance Squadron, but was redesignated before it was made active.
+Maurer, Combat Squadrons, p.
+505.) assigned as its original components.
 After moving to Gowen Field, Idaho the group received its initial cadre.
 The group trained at various bases in the northwestern United States.

 In November 1942 the group moved to Pocatello Army Air Base, Idaho, where it acted as an Operational Training Unit (OTU).
 OTUs were oversized parent units that provided cadres to form "satellite groups."
 In early 1943, the 96th relocated to Pyote Army Air Base, Texas, where it resumed its combat training.
 In April 1943 the group began its overseas movement.
 The air echelon ferried its bombers via the North Atlantic Ferry Route, while the ground echelon proceeded to the New York Port of Embarkation and sailed on the for Greenock, Scotland.

 The group arrived at RAF Grafton Underwood England in May 1943, for duty with Eighth Air Force.
 The group was assigned to the 45th Combat Bombardment Wing of the 3d Bombardment Division.
 The group commenced combat operations on 14 May with an attack on Kortrijk (Courtrai), after an aborted mission the previous day.
 The 96th moved east at the end of May to RAF Andrews Field.
 The 96th appears to have only carried out one mission while based at Andrews.
 On 29 May 1943 they took part in a raid on Rennes naval storage depot from which one B-17 failed to return.
 However, Eighth Air Force was not pleased with the initial performance of the Martin B-26 Marauder units assigned to it and decided to move them from their bases in north Suffolk to stations nearer the continent.
 As the first step in this move, the 386th Bombardment Group left its base at RAF Snetterton Heath for RAF Boxted.
 The 96th took the 386th's place at Snetterton Heath the following day, leaving its previous base available for the 322d Bombardment Group.